Skip to main content

 Why Am I Only Getting This Response Back?

-When you attempt to send an email from one mail server to another, there are few process that the receiving mail server will perform in order to determine the trustworthiness of the incoming message.
+When you attempt to send an email from one mail server to another, there are a few processes that the receiving mail server will perform in order to determine the trustworthiness of the incoming message.
 In short, these mail servers will check

 • The header section of your email